 Picture this: it is the summer of 2025 and I am back home from Cambridge, lying facedown on my bed.
 Sprawled next to me are two scripts for plays that I’ll be acting in come Michaelmas, titles emblazoned in red capitals: DIAL M FOR MURDER and BRASSED OFF.
 Nothing exciting or dramatic has happened to me all summer.
 I sense my older sister’s presence by the door and lift nothing but my hand in acknowledgement.

 Her, sighing, having just returned from a long day of being a doctor and saving human lives: “Are you still worried about falling in love with the actors in your play?”
 Yes.
 Yes, I was.
 I know it sounds stupid, but it was the truth: I was terrified that I would be unable to separate character from actor, fall madly in love with the poor boys I was to be acting out romantic relationships with, and put all of us in a very difficult position.
-Part of this is because I love a good love story.
+Part of this is because I have the sensibilities of a Victorian teenager – if I like someone enough, I can think about how our shoulders brushed for more time than I’m willing to admit – but part of this is because I know I love a good love story.

 Michaelmas dawned, and, to my relief, I found that falling in love with a person you act with is much more difficult than you’d think.
 In Dial M for Murder, I played Sheila a 1950s housewife who is secretly having an affair with a crime writer, Max Halliday.
 In Brassed Off, I played Gloria Mullins, a musician who who rekindles a relationship with an old fling from school, Andy Barrow.

-It occurred to us early on that everything about Dial M needed to be smooth, slick, and stylish.
-As such, every line was analysed and each movement planned.
+It occurred to us early on that everything about Dial M, of Hitchcock murder mystery fame, was going to have to be smooth, slick, and stylish.
+As such, the directors were keen to choreograph the relationship.
+Every line was analysed and every movement planned – cascading red dress and an infinite flow of cocktails, doors opening and slamming shut in perfect time.
 The actor playing Max and I worked through the characters clinically: how they met, what they talked about, whether they shared cigarettes and who kept the lighter.

 “Every line was analysed and every movement planned”